luxonis/depthai-python/docs/source/install.rst

 Steps below were performed on WSL 2 running Ubuntu 20.04, while host machine was running Win10 20H2 (OS build 19042.1586).
 Original tutorial `written here <https://discuss.luxonis.com/d/693-i-got-depthai-demo-to-run-in-wsl>`__ by SputTheBot.

-To get OAK running on WSL 2, you first need to attach USB device to WSL 2.
+To get an OAK running on WSL 2, you first need to attach USB device to WSL 2.
 We have used `usbipd-win <https://github.com/dorssel/usbipd-win/releases>`__ (2.3.0) for that.
 Inside WSL 2 you also need to install :ref:`depthai dependencies <Ubuntu>` and `USB/IP client tool <https://github.com/dorssel/usbipd-win/wiki/WSL-support#usbip-client-tools>`__ (2 commands).

-To attach the OAK camera to WSL 2, we have prepared a Python script below that you need to execute on host computer (in Admin mode).
+To attach the OAK camera to WSL 2, we have prepared a Python script below that you need to execute on the host computer (in Admin mode).

 .. code-block:: python